heroku/terraform-provider-heroku/website/docs/index.html.markdown

 ## Authentication

 The Heroku provider offers a flexible means of providing credentials for authentication.
-The following methods are supported, listed in order precedence, and explained below:
+The following methods are supported, listed in order of precedence, and explained below:

-- Static credentials
+* Static credentials
-- Environment variables
+* Environment variables
-- Netrc
+* Netrc

 ### Static credentials

-Static credentials can be provided by adding an `email` and `api_key` in-line in the Heroku provider block:
+Credentials can be provided statically by adding `email` and `api_key` arguments to the Heroku provider block:

 ```hcl
 provider "heroku" {